Skip to main content

 What's happening to buy-to-let mortgages?

-This means the term length of your last fixed-rate deal will dictate whether you'll be better or worse off when you come to remortgage your property.
+This means the term length of your last fixed-rate deal will dictate how your new rate compares when you come to remortgage.
+For those coming off a five-year fix, you should prepare for a potentially significant increase in your monthly repayments.

-The graph below shows what's happened to fixed BTL mortgage rates over the past three years.
+The graph shows what's happened to fixed BTL mortgage rates over the past three years.

 Get a firmer grip on your finances with the expert tips in our Money newsletter – it's free weekly.